pooriyamm83/ToDoList/README.md

 MAX_NUMBER_OF_PROJECT=10
 MAX_NUMBER_OF_TASK=50
 ```
-4. Run the Application
+4. Run the Application:

   Execute the main file to start the CLI:

 ```Bash
 python main.py